opencor/opencor-developer-documentation/src/fileStructure.rst

   i18n                          // Internationalisation files
   models                        // Some sample CellML files └─ tests                     // Some test files
-       ├─ cellml                // Some CellML test files ├─ combine               // Some COMBINE test archives └─ sedml                 // Some SED-ML test files res                           // Resource files
+       ├─ cellml                // Some test CellML files ├─ combine               // Some test COMBINE archives ├─ jupyter               // Some test Jupyter notebooks ├─ python                // Some test Python scripts └─ sedml                 // Some test SED-ML files res                           // Resource files
    ├─ flags                     // Images from the Printable world flags library ├─ oxygen                    // Images from the Oxygen library